 Her recordings of Liszt/Ravel, Fantasy for piano, Rachmaninov, Moussorgsky/Chopin, and Liszt live recording have been duly noted and prized by the specialist press (English Gramophone Magazine, Japanese Geijutsu Magazine, French Diapason and french Monde De La Musique).
 Marylin Frascone is also member of the Jury at the International Piano Competition "The Muse" in Greece and gives pedagogic concerts for children aged 3 – 6 years old

 Denis Simándy is nourished by a contagious passion for Art and especially for music and its resonances.
-It has been solo horn of the Ensemble Musiques Nouvelles and is currently horn solo of the ensemble Sturm und Klang; he has been Artistic Director of the Lille Clef de Soleil Festival since its creation in 2002.
+He is a founding member of the Trio Johanna and La Notte Bleue.
+He is ex solo horn of the Musiques Nouvelles and Sturm und Klang.
+He has been Artistic Director of the Lille Clef de Soleil Festival since its creation in 2002.
 Denis Simándy has been leading the Master Classes at the Chabenet Castle since 2011, and the "Musitoriques", lecture cycles given at the FNAC in Lille.

 Of Hungarian origin, he studied at the Conservatoire National de Région in Lille, in the class of Alain Raës, for the piano, where he obtained a first regional prize, before continuing his training in Paris, with Lélia Gousseau for the piano, and horn, (where he receives an award of excellence), in the class of Georges Barboteu.